 Your health care provider will evaluate your overall health and do a pelvic exam before inserting ParaGard.
 He or she may also recommend screening for STIs.
 You can have ParaGard inserted anytime during a normal menstrual cycle if you've been consistently using another birth control method or you haven't had sex since your last period.
 If you're breast-feeding, have irregular periods or haven't been consistently using birth control, you may need to take a pregnancy test before ParaGard is inserted or have it inserted during a period.

 Taking a nonsteroidal anti-inflammatory drug, such as ibuprofen (Advil, Motrin, others), one to two hours before the procedure can help reduce cramping.

 What you can expect

 ParaGard is typically inserted in a health care provider's office.

 During ParaGard insertion, you may experience dizziness, fainting, nausea, low blood pressure or a slower than normal heart rate (bradycardia).
 Rarely, it's also possible for the IUD to perforate the uterine wall or cervix.

 While you're using ParaGard, contact your health care provider immediately if you have:

 It's also important to contact your health care provider immediately if you think ParaGard is no longer in place.
-Signs and symptoms that you've partially or completely expelled ParaGard include:
+Call your doctor if: